top of page

 When every question has an instant answer:

-And over time, something subtle but profound happens - we stop trusting our own thinking.
+Over time, something subtle but profound happens—we stop trusting our own thinking.

 In leadership, this shows up everywhere: